AliToori/Web-Scraping/README.md

 # Upload/Download to/from SQL server using python.
-This python script let you uplaod and download files to and from SQL server.
+This python script let you upload and download files to and from SQL server.